Poikilos/integratoredu/README.md

 			* click "Issues" at the top of the webpage.
 If your issue is not already listed, submit a new issue (make sure "Title" field summarizes the problem well)

 ## Changes
+* (2017-11-30) tr and tp implemented (tracking section for admin) -- requires iedup (download from <https://github.com/expertmm/iedup>, or via iedusm if release version is available)
+* (2017-11-29) add /t route for iedup
 * (2017-11-20) (in home.handlebars: made date a regular div instead of a navbar so it prints, and made day selector panel not print; set force_date_enable to false in show_history helper) improved printability of history
 * (2017-11-20) improved duplicate detection further (do not count entries for care that are neither before nor after school, and mark price in red)
 * (2017-11-20) made get_care_time_info use tmp.time (which is derived from whatever source is available)